TapeWerm/YOLObot/README.md

 ...
 irc.domain.tld:$port
 ```
 If NICK line is missing it defaults to YOLObot.
 List channels with no key last.
-PRIVMSG lines are optional and can be used to identify to NickServ. `irc.domain.tld:$port` must be the last line.
+PRIVMSG lines are optional and can be used before JOIN to identify with NickServ.

 Do not use both cron and systemd.
 ## cron setup